The Perfect Product Detail Page to Maximize Purchases

 7. Call to action (primary)

 Your first call to action is a buy button or add-to-cart button.
 Make it clear, obvious (not obnoxious), and easy to use.
 When clicked this should either go directly to the cart page or just add the item to the shopping cart without leaving the page.
-Which you choose depends on the type of product you sell.
+The option you choose depends on the type of product you sell.
 If people are likely to shop around and purchase more than one product, simply add to the cart and keep them on the product page so they can continue shopping.
 If you have a type of product that people will only buy one at a time, get them to the checkout as soon as possible.

 One of the three components of an irresistible offer is a great guarantee.
-The stronger the guarantee is the lower the resistance to buy will be.
+The stronger the guarantee, the lower the resistance to buy will be.
 We call this “de-risking” the sale for the customer.
 The more you can encourage the customer that this purchase is risk-free, the easier it will be to get the sale.

 Find a way to tell the story behind why you created this product.
 As we mentioned in the strategy section, this is very important to help create authenticity and an emotional connection.
 This does not have to be a sad story or even a noble one if that doesn’t apply to your brand.
 Don’t fake it.
 Simply take a section to explain why you saw a need in the market for this type of product and how your customer’s life will be better because of this.
 Include high-quality photos and videos here too.